 8. If a federal impact assessment is required for the Project, the Agency will act as the Crown Consultation Coordinator and will be responsible for implementing the Duty to Consult.
-Do you have any views on how the Agency should work with your community in relation to the assessment of impacts on the potential and/or established rights of your community?
+Do you have any views on how the Agency should work with your community in relation to the assessment of impacts on the potential and/or established rights of your community, as protected under section 35 of the Constitution Act, 1982?

-Work with the Consultation Coordinator, kikinoconsultation@mcsnet.ca, this employee works closely with Council Members and if required or requested meetings with council can be arranged.
+Work with the Consultation Coordinator, <email address removed> , this employee works closely with Council Members and if required or requested meetings with council can be arranged.